cpacker/MemGPT/README.md

 * Connections to [external data sources](https://memgpt.readme.io/docs/data_sources) (e.g. PDF files) for RAG
 * Defining and calling [custom tools](https://memgpt.readme.io/docs/functions) (e.g. [google search](https://github.com/cpacker/MemGPT/blob/main/examples/google_search.py))

-You can also use MemGPT to depoy agents as a *service*.
+You can also use MemGPT to deploy agents as a *service*.
 You can use a MemGPT server to run a multi-user, multi-agent application on top of supported LLM providers.

 <img width="1000" alt="image" src="https://github.com/cpacker/MemGPT/assets/8505980/1096eb91-139a-4bc5-b908-fa585462da09">

 ## Installation & Setup
 Install MemGPT:
 ```sh
 pip install -U pymemgpt
 ```

 To use MemGPT with OpenAI, set the environment variable `OPENAI_API_KEY` to your OpenAI key then run:
 ```
 memgpt quickstart --backend openai
 ```